NATURE RESERVE

 Protect wild chimpanzees

-The number of wild chimpanzees is rapidly declining.
+The number of wild chimpanzees is declining rapidly.
 Help us protect them.

 Jane Goodall Institute’s programme for the research and conservation of chimpanzees and sustainable management of natural resources takes place in Kédougou, Senegal and across the border in Guinea.
 The centre of the activities is Dindéfélo Community Nature reserve and its adjacent areas.